kriomant/ch57x-keyboard-tool/README.md

 However, doing it requires either exact keyboard model in my hands or you to performa reverse engeneering.

+### Why do the media controls always trigger in my browser and not in my music app?

+This is a common issue with media keys and browser having a higher priority on those keys than the music app, for example Spotify.
+To fix this, you can switch off a certain flag in your browser.

+In Chrome, go to `chrome://flags/#hardware-media-key-handling` and disable the flag.
+This should work on any Chromium-based browser like Edge, Brave or Opera.

+In Firefox, go to `about:config` and set `media.hardwaremediakeys.enabled` to `false`.

+This should now allow your music app to receive the media key presses.

 ## Notes

 ### Number of layers